eden-sobol/ecliptic/README.md

 An easier to use front end js library base off objects.

-index.html is the base file to use that already has links to js.
+index.html is the base file to use that already has links to js. or install and manually link to ecliptic.js with npm install @eden-sobol\ecliptic

 ecliptic uses an object to load html and css. create an object in the script.js called "ecliptic".